rfrerich/hex4j/README.md

 	LucentVisible	returns whether this tile is lucent or not.
 If not the line of sight is interrupted by this tile

 ## Rendering
 The rendering is not in scope of this packages.
 Personally I prefer the entity component systems in game design, where the data/object model is separated from the processing and rendering.
-You can find rendering code in the example in the TestClient class.
+You can find rendering code in the example in the GuiTest class.
 I prefer to use images for the tile rendering instead of painting polygons.

 ## Example and test classes
-I took over the test cases from Amil Patel and added a test user for an example interface to show example code when using this package.
-You can find the class TestClient in the main package.
+I took over the test cases from Amil Patel and added a test for an example interface to show example code when using this package.
+You can find the class GuiTest in the main package.